uncleshvya/rimworld-mod-12plus/Readme.md

 - before updating 7plus mod, delete old version.
 - if necessary, update txt file from RimWorldUniverse folder.
 - if you want cats' race, copy "OrassanLite7plus" folder into "Mods" folder.

+Mod is now updating to v0.4.0beta, so the repository is not for use.
+Just download the file "rimworld-mod-7plus-v0 3 3beta backup.zip".